 What determines art market value?

-- History of sales.
 Put simply, the records of your past sales are used to justify your current value.

 Many artists who rely on sales for their livelihood would take a low sale over no sale.
-In a way you can’t blame them–if selling art is your only income and you need to eat, the math is simple.
-However, in the long run, pricing your art too low at any time devalues your overall artistic output, and hurts your long-term value.
-You can’t charge $1,000 for a painting because one person is willing to pay that, and then sell 5 more for $100 each as this is unethical and can ruin your credibility.
+In a way you can’t blame them.
+If selling art is your only income and you need to eat, the math is simple.
+However, in the long run, pricing your art too low at any time devalues your overall artistic output.
+This hurts your long-term value.
+You can’t charge $1,000 for a painting because one person is willing to pay that, and then sell 5 more for $100 each.
+This is unethical and can ruin your credibility.

 This is a tricky one.
 You might spend 6 months working on one painting, then figure because of your time it should be worth $15,000.
-However, if your history of sales is, let’s say for example, in the $250-$750 range, charging $15,000 for a work that took you a long time isn’t necessarily in your best interest.
+However, if your history of sales is in the $250-$750 range, charging $15,000 for a work that took you a long time isn’t necessarily in your best interest.
 From one angle, yes, you should be paid for your time and materials.
-From another, few art collectors would be willing to invest $15,000 in a piece of artwork which in essence has a very weak market value.
+From another, few art collectors would be willing to invest $15,000 in a piece of artwork which has a very weak market value.
 In this case, the work would have weak market value because an outside appraiser would declare its fair market value based mostly on past sales and not on how long it took the artist to create.
 Thus, as the art market would see it, there is nothing to justify the $15,000 price tag.

-- Being inconsistent with pricing.
-This could include offering big discounts, pricing similar works at different prices, or drastically increasing or decreasing your prices at any time.
+Inconsistencies in pricing can make art buyers wary.
+Some inconsistencies could include offering big discounts, pricing similar works at different prices, or drastically increasing or decreasing your prices at any time.

 Think about your value practically.
 An artist just starting out should have modest prices, even if you or other people think the work is “amazing.”
-With each year or each major milestone, give yourself a small raise (perhaps 5-10%).
+For an emerging artist, your value should increase with each big exhibition or successful sales year (perhaps 5%).
 This way, your market value should naturally increase based appropriately on your artistic career and output.